Seattle Storm vs. Las Vegas Aces: Here’s what you need to know about the WNBA Finals matchup

 The battle between Clark and McCoughtry could decide the series, considering the Aces don’t have many reliable scoring options outside of Wilson.
 In many ways, McCoughtry saved Las Vegas’ season with a season-high 29-point performance in a must-win Game 4 vs. No. 7 Connecticut in the WNBA semifinals on Sunday.
 Two days later, she tallied 20 points in a season-high 34 minutes in a series-clinching win.
 McCoughtry, a 10-year veteran and five-time All-Star, is seeking her first league championship after three previous trips to the WNBA Finals with the Atlanta Dream.

 Clark, who finished second in the defensive player of the year voting and was a unanimous All-Defensive first team choice, is considered the league’s best perimeter defender.
 The Storm will also need Cark’s scoring.
-She ranked second in the league in three-point percentage (52.2) and had 16 points, including four 3-pointers, in the regular-season finale against Las Vegas.
+She ranked second in the league in three-point percentage (52.2) and had 16 points, including four three-pointers, in the regular-season finale against Las Vegas.

 Jewell Loyd vs. Kayla McBride

-If you’re picking a WNBA Finals MVP candidate, don’t overlook Loyd who has the ability to take over a game and a series.
+If you’re picking a WNBA Finals MVP candidate, don’t overlook Loyd, who has the ability to take over a game and a series.
 The two-time All-Star guard led the Storm with 25 and 20 points respectively in Games 1 and 2 in the semifinals before dealing with back spasms and tallying just seven points in Game 3.
 In the 2018 WNBA Finals opener, Loyd tallied 23 points on 9-for-12 shooting, including 3 for 3 on three-pointers.
 She also had five rebounds and three steals.

 The Loyd-McBride matchup is a battle of former Notre Dame stars.
-McBride is Las Vegas’ top perimeter threat who shoots just 34.2 percent behind the arc.
+McBride is Las Vegas’ top perimeter threat who shoots just 34.2% behind the arc.

 Sue Bird vs. Danielle Robinson